nipunadodan/nipunadodan/README.md

 👋 Hi, I'm @nipunadodan
-🧑🏻 Human who cares
+🧑🏻 A human who cares
-👀 Interested in web-based Front-end and Back-end developing as well as UI/UX designing
+👀 Interested mostly in Front-end development.
+But also in Back-end development as well as UI/UX designing
 🙈 Created a [PHP micro-framework](https://github.com/nipunadodan/orange)
 📫 Reach me at nipuna@nipunadodan.com